NotJohnnySins/fake_login_system/README.md

 # fake_login_system
-Fake login system with a dictionary to store the emails
+A fake login system to practise using a dictionary to store the email and passwords